Advocating for Older Youth in Foster Care through the Collaborative Family Engagement Lens

 D. Mentorship Opportunities for youth:

-Impact for youth on Aging out of the Foster Care System
+Impact for Youth Aging Out of the Foster Care System

 Aging out of the foster care system without a support system is one of the worst outcomes that could occur for a youth.
 Below you will hear from youth with lived experiences of aging out of the system.